 Our nine-course MA in Writing reflects the quality, prestige, and value of Johns Hopkins University; our program aims to create the next generation of citizens for our nation’s Community of Letters.

 |Degree Requirements||Nine courses|

 In 1992, Johns Hopkins University founded the Master of Arts in Writing Program in Washington, D.C., to provide professional and artistic options for adult, part-time students.
-After 20 years of growth, the program offers onsite fiction and nonfiction classes in Washington and Baltimore and online-low-residency options in science-medical writing.
+After 20 years of growth, the program offers onsite fiction and nonfiction classes in Washington and Baltimore.
+Our partner program in Science Writing is online / low-residency.

 The Writing Program is designed primarily for part-time study; full-time study is possible under special circumstances such as for international students or military veterans.
 Some students take only a course or two of interest; most seek a full Master of Arts.

-For all programs, you may earn a 9-course MA at your own pace—generally within two to five years.
-The programs also offer accelerated and extended options.
+For either concentration, students earn the 9-course MA at their own pace—generally within two to five years.
+The program also offers accelerated and extended options.
 While courses are offered year-round, including in a summer term, our flexible program allows students to take a term or two off as their schedules require.

 - Admissions Requirements

 - Course Schedule

 - The Experience